Huskies Down Stony Brook 4-1 at Home.

-Head coach Len Tsantiris embarks on his 33rd year as the head coach of the women's soccer program at Connecticut.
+Head coach Len Tsantiris embarks on his 36th year as the head coach of the women's soccer program at Connecticut in the 2016 season.
 In 2012, Tsantiris became only the second coach in collegiate women's soccer to reach the illustrious milestone of 500 career victories.
-Under his leadership, UConn has advanced to 28 NCAA National Tournaments, including 26 straight from 1982-2007.
+Under his leadership, UConn has advanced to 29 NCAA National Tournaments, including 26 straight from 1982-2007.
 Four of those postseason appearances included visits to the NCAA Championship Game in 1984, 1990, 1997 and 2003.
 During his tenure, Tsantiris has created a women's soccer program that has received national attention for the team's successes on and off the field.

 In 2012, Tsantiris led the Huskies to a 9-8-2 record and guided the squad to their eighth appearance in the BIG EAST Quarterfinal in the past 10 years.
 UConn went 4-5-1 in conference action in the team's final year in the BIG EAST, including a 3-1 win over Rutgers which clinched a trip to the quarters and earned Tsantiris his 500th win.